-A dance educator, choreographer and kinesiology instructor with 25 years of experience, Andrea is currently pursuing a PhD in Kinesiology at University of Calgary, focusing on transformative experiences and the integration of dance science and somatics in dance classes.
+A dance educator, choreographer and kinesiology instructor with 25 years of experience, Andrea is currently pursuing a PhD in Kinesiology at University of Calgary, focusing on transformative experiences and the integration of dance science, somatics, and social justice in dance education.
 She received her MA in Dance Studies and her HonBFA in Dance Performance from York University.
 Her master's research focused on motor learning, and from it, she developed the Multisensory Pedagogical Model for Dance Skill Instruction to enhance dance skill learning.
 Andrea completed her professional training at Dance New Amsterdam (formerly Dance Space Centre) in New York City, and performed with Jody Oberfelder Dance Projects while there.

 Andrea is a certified Level 1 & Level 2 Conditioning-with-Imagery Training teacher, the C-I TrainingTM Course Director, as well as the provider of the Level 1 C-I TrainingTM Teacher Course & Certification.
 She is one of only a few certified teachers of Simonson Technique in Canada.
 She is also a Registered Provider with Safe in Dance International for the Healthy Dance Certificates, and a third-party CPD course provider for Royal Academy of Dance Canada.

 Andrea resides in Toronto and Calgary.
 She is a session instructor in the Dance Program at University of Calgary and teaches at The School of Canadian Contemporary Dance Theatre (CCDT) in Toronto.
-Her classes encourage somatic awareness, movement efficiency and effectiveness, and individual artistic expression within a safe, supportive and inclusive environment.
+Her classes encourage somatic awareness, movement efficiency and effectiveness, and individual artistic expression within a safe, supportive, equitanble, and inclusive environment.